rammewerk/environment/README.md

 Rammewerk Environment
 ======================

-A simple, fast and powerful environment variable handler for projects.
+A simple, fast and yet powerful environment variable handler for projects.

 * Parses and caches .env file
 * No other dependencies - small size.